 Trojan is the mascot of Tri County.
 The school colors are royal blue and gold.

-Tri County Schools promotes a community of motivated, responsible, productive, and continuous learners.
+Tri County Schools will create and develop a community of motivated, responsible, productive, and continuous learners.

 Tri County Schools believe that all students will:

-understand that learning is a life long process and know that they can and will learn.
+understand that learning is a life long process.

 |develop Academic knowledge, vocational skills, cultural awareness, and tolerance towards others.|

 |exhibit a positive attitude and take pride in their accomplishments.|

 |take responsibility for their actions.|